CAST-Extend/com.castsoftware.console.kubernetessetup/README.md

 ConsoleHost must be set in variable ConsoleHost.name defined in values.yaml

-The remaining pod can be placed on any node:
+The remaining pod can go on any node:
   - aip-node

 ## Setup